 The focus of this course is research design and methodology.
 Some of the course content is measures of central tendency; differences between descriptive and explanatory research; types of observational studies; RCTs; randomization and blinding, CONSTORT 2010; PRISMA; AMSTAR; electronic database searches; type I alpha and type II beta errors; probability and confidence intervals; T-tests; ANOVA; one-tailed v. two-tailed tests; parametric v. non parametric statistics; simple linear regression.
 Fall semester.
 1 credit.

 Research 2 (SOR 738)

-This course starts with the various components of a research paper: title page, abstract, key words, introduction, materials and methods, results, discussion, conclusions, and references.
-However, the major emphasis is the preparation of an institutional review board (IRB) proposal that is presented to intern/resident peers for evaluation.
+This course starts with the various components of a research paper; title page, abstract, keywords, introduction, materials and methods, results, discussion, conclusions, and references.
+However, the major emphasis is the preparation of an institutional review board (IRB) proposal that is presented to peers and instructor for evaluation.
 Spring semester.
 1 credit.